 profession and to provide industries with competent managers, entrepreneurs,

 Management were offered to meet the national need for educational

 administrators steeped in management skills.

 Dr. Soledad L. Villena was appointed Assistant Dean of the Graduate

 School in November 1987.

 The Graduate School was transferred from the old

 building on Sergio H. Loyola Street to the newly refurbished building beside

 the Hasmin Hostel on Valencia Street, Sta.
 Mesa, Manila.

 The Master in Mass Communication Program was offered.
-The program, which

 later, offered both traditional and non-traditional programs.